Melanoma and other skin cancers

 Topical gel applied twice a day.

 Diclofenac is a nonsteroidal anti-inflammatory drug (NSAID).
 When used to treat actinic keratoses, it is delivered to the skin with hyaluronan, a water-seeking molecule that helps maintain skin tension.
-It has modest effects and when healing occurs, it may not be evident for at least a month after treatment ends.
+It has only modest effects and when healing occurs, it may not be evident for at least a month after treatment ends.
 However, it causes less irritation than 5-FU and may be useful for some people.
 Sun avoidance is necessary during treatment.

 Applied 2 times per week for 16 weeks for AK.